HOLISTIC PRACTICE STAGE GUIDE

 When the hire leaves or is let go.

-When properly configured, the CRM, automated communication, and unified conversation setup all become continuity assets here.
+When properly configured, the CRM, automated communication, and unified conversation setup all become continuity assets.
 A CRM that holds the patient relationship independently of whoever is managing it.
 Reminders and recall sequences that run regardless of who is staffing the front desk.
-A single platform where any coverage, HPM, a backup, or the practitioner temporarily, can pick up exactly where things left off without hunting across inboxes.
+A single platform where any coverage (HPM, a backup, or you temporarily) can pick up exactly where things left off without hunting across inboxes.

-HPM configures all of this and can train the hire to use it correctly.
+HPM configures all of this and can train your hire to use it correctly.
 That is the difference between a system that survives turnover and one that has to be rebuilt every time.

 The disruption was more costly than the continuity would have been.

 At this stage the question is no longer whether support is needed.
-The question is which structure creates the most stability with the least management burden.
+The question is which structure creates the most stability with the least management burden on you.

 HPM alongside existing staff.